 Cortisol has a direct impact on how much your body produces estrogen and progesterone, two sex hormones that control your cycle.
 "Evolutionarily speaking, this makes sense—if a woman is under a great deal of stress, either physical or emotional, it is likely not an ideal time for a pregnancy, so the system shuts down," Carolyn C. Thompson, MD, FACOG, explained to SheKnows.

 You lose your breath.

-Anxiety causes the muscles that help you breathe to become tense, which can leave you gasping for air.
+As the American College of Cardiology explains, anxiety causes the muscles that help you breathe to become tense, which can leave you gasping for air.
 If you feel yourself becoming short of breath in a stressful situation, doctors recommend taking deep, paced breaths to regain your composure.

 Your immune system weakens.

-You get a migraine.
+You get headaches.